wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 ## Network Security Groups (NSG)
 For this example, a NSG group is built and then loaded with six rules.

->[AZURE.TIP] Generally speaking, you should create your specific “Allow” rules first and then the more generic “Deny” rules last.
+>[AZURE.TIP] Generally speaking, you should create your specific "Allow" rules first and then the more generic "Deny" rules last.
 The assigned priority dictates which rules are evaluated first.
 Once traffic is found to apply to a specific rule, no further rules are evaluated.
 NSG rules can apply in either in the inbound or outbound direction (from the perspective of the subnet).

 Declaratively, the following rules are being built for inbound traffic: